 - Chuck Bass does a lot of stalking of Blair on Gossip Girl.
 Though sometimes he leaves it up to his PIs to do the actual legwork.

 "There's a fine line between surveillance and stalking."

 "Yeah, getting caught."

-Played with on Thirty Rock when Jenna is upset after her creepy stalker loses interest in her.
+- Played with on 30 Rock when Jenna is upset after her creepy stalker loses interest in her.
 Not because she loved him, but because his obsession with her fed her ego.
 Their "break up" is played for Does This Remind You of Anything?

 Similarly, Elena's younger brother Jeremy was seemingly stalked by Anna - though she constantly made jokes about it.
 But her motives were pure - she actually wanted to kill him and feed him to her mother.
 She fell in love with him later.

 - On American Idol, contestant Paul Marturano wrote this song for Paula Abdul in which he sings about stalking her.